 Background and Aim

-Hurricanes and other tropical cyclones have a devastating impact on society.
-Knowledge of how tropical cyclones impact student educational attainment is essential to understanding the full burden of climate-related disasters.
-Our aim is to examine the association between the tropical cyclones and educational attainment among elementary- and middle school-age students in the United States.
+Hurricanes and other tropical cyclones affect every element of everyday lives of impacted communities.
+Knowledge of how tropical cyclones impact student educational attainment is essential to understanding the full burden of climate-related disasters, and previous studies have shown other climate-related disasters, such as wildfires, have a negative impact of test scores.
+Our aim is to examine the association between the tropical cyclones and educational attainment among elementary- and middle school-age students in all areas affected by tropical cyclones in the United States.

 Methods

 We based education on county-level average standardized test scores in math and reading/language arts (RLA) among third to eighth grade students during 2009–2018 from the Stanford Educational Data Archive.
 Our exposure of interest was tropical cyclones, developed from a comprehensive record of tropical cyclone occurrence over 10 years, defined as counties with a sustained maximal wind speed ≥34 knots, as well as a subset of the data including only gale-to-violent storms (≥34 knots and <64 knots) or hurricanes (≥64 knots).
-We developed a difference-in-differences model, associating tropical cyclones and annual average test scores, while controlling for covariates at the county and grade-cohort level, including student-level racial/ethnic composition, student-level socioeconomic status, county-level urbanicity, and county-level socioeconomic status.
+We developed a difference-in-differences model, associating tropical cyclones and annual average test scores, while controlling for time-varying covariates at the county and grade-cohort level, including student-level racial/ethnic composition, student-level socioeconomic status, county-level urbanicity, and county-level socioeconomic status.
+We also examined how associations varied by strength of tropical cyclone, state, and proportion of non-white and socioeconomically disadvantaged students.

 Results

-In initial results, for hurricane-exposed counties in Florida during 2009–2018, we found that exposure to hurricane force-winds was associated with a -0.10 SD (95% CrI: -0.17, -0.03) decrease in average math scores.
+In initial results, for hurricane-exposed counties in Florida during 2009–2018, we found that exposure to hurricane force-winds was associated with a -0.10 SD (95% CrI: -0.17, -0.03) decrease in average math scores, equivalent to XX% of the average difference between grades XX and XX.
 We observed no association with RLA scores (0.00 SD [95% CrI: -0.05, 0.05]).
-In our presentation, we will also examine how associations varied by strength of tropical cyclone, state, and proportion of non-white and socioeconomically disadvantaged students.

 Conclusion

-Our preliminary results indicate that exposure to hurricane-force winds within a county was associated with lower math performance among elementary- and middle school-age students in Florida.
+Our initial results indicate that exposure to hurricane-force winds within a county was associated with lower math performance among elementary- and middle school-age students in Florida.
 Disaster preparedness plans may include resilience to the impacts of climate-related stressors on overall academic achievement across the lifespan.